wontonst/distributed-counter-py/README.md

 ```

 This guarantees that no matter how many servers you have, every 100 calls to your API will run your function.

+The modulo is used instead of `==` because there is a corner case where hypothetically you could increment to 200 before
+the decrement finishes.